bhdresh/taskhash/README.md

 # taskhash v1

-This tool is developed to assist forensic investigators and auditors to remotely collect the md5sum of the processes of the target windows machine.
+This tool is developed to assist forensic investigators and auditors to remotely collect the md5sum of running processes on the target windows machine.

 # Usage